Guiding You to Gembah (the place where value is created)

 US companies sourcing products from China have been holding their breath for a trade deal since the Section 301 cross-border import tariffs were introduced by the Trump Administration in 2018.
 Many of these tariffs add an extra 25% import fee on products sourced from China and the US importer is 100% responsible to pay these fees.
 Some US companies have passed these costs on to consumers by increasing their pricing, but if your competition is not raising their prices then you risk losing your market share.
 The incoming Biden Administration has already signaled that they will not be swift to abolish these tariffs and we expect they will continue to be used as a bargaining tool in the US-China trade conflict.

 Our advice – stop holding your breath for a trade deal and start reviewing your China-alternative options.
 While we cautiously predict that these extra tariffs will be removed prior to 2025, it may take an additional one to two years for a full trade deal with China to be reached and the tariff removal process may be phased out over multiple years.
 Gembah’s trade specialists stand ready to guide you to your optimal supply chain solution!

 3. Pandemic Impact:

 The effects of Covid-19 have been felt by nearly every human on the planet in 2020.
 For some, this has meant isolation or devastating heartbreak.
 For others, it has meant economic anxiety and unemployment.
-The pandemic has completely changed the way that we interact with others as we social distance and attend meetings via video conference.
-While ecommerce has been steadily growing for many years now, the pandemic has caused a surge in online shopping with overall ecommerce sales in the US forecasted to have grown 32.4% in 2020.
+The pandemic has completely changed the way that we interact with others as we socially distance and attend meetings via video conference.
+While e-commerce has been steadily growing for many years now, the pandemic has caused a surge in online shopping with overall e-commerce sales in the US forecasted to have grown 32.4% in 2020.

 Let’s Get Started – Take me to Gembah!